Karen040409/PSDA_Portfolio/README.md

 # PRESENTATION VIDEO

 # REFLECTION OF PROJECT
-By doing this project I had gained a lot of knowledge on statistic and it enhanced my analytical skills very well.
-We applied the concepts in probability and statistics course to real-life problems(our project).
-I had learn how to use R studio to analyse population data and I believe that it will help me a lot in the future.
-Besides, I am appreciate that I have wonderful members that is helpful and responsible.
-We manage to finish the project well by working well with each other.
+In this project, I gained a lot of knowledge in statistics and significantly enhanced my analytical skills.
+We applied concepts from our probability and statistics course to real-life problems within our project.
+I learned how to use R Studio to analyze population data, a skill I believe will greatly benefit me in the future.
+Additionally, I appreciate having wonderful team members who are helpful and responsible.
+We successfully completed the project by working collaboratively.
+This experience has been immensely beneficial and will positively impact my future work.